GriffithUniLibrary/advanced-data-wrangle-2/content/6-map.md

 - Open [http://geojson.io](http://geojson.io)
 - Select `Open` > `File`
 - Find the  `QldShark_2017_Clean_v2` file in your downloads and `open`
-    -  You can alos `Drag the file` onto the map.
+    -  You can also `Drag the file` onto the map.
 - Zoom into the map to see the coastline of Queensland.
 - Look at features on the right hand window – change  `file view`  from  `JSON`  to  `table`  to see the data structured for the human eye.
 - Click on a  `point`  to show data